Jérôme Rothen

 Jérôme René Marcel Rothen (born 31 March 1978) is a French former professional footballer who played as a winger.
+He is a football pundit.

 Rothen won 13 caps for the France national football team.
-He represented his country at the 2004 European Football Championship and won the FIFA Confederations Cup with France in 2003.
+He represented his country at the UEFA Euro 2004 and won the FIFA Confederations Cup with France in 2003.
 At club level, Rothen won the Coupe de France once and the Coupe de la Ligue twice with Paris Saint-Germain.
 He also won the Coupe de la Ligue with Monaco.
 Rothen was a skilled winger who specialised in free kicks, crossing and passing.

 Club career

 Early career

-Rothen underwent training at the famous Clairefontaine National Football Academy in France.
+Rothen underwent training at the famous Clairefontaine Football Academy in France.

 He started his career with Caen.
 He then moved to Troyes AC where he played under manager Alain Perrin.

-AS Monaco
+Monaco

-He was bought by AS Monaco on 1 January 2002 for €5 million.
+Rothen was bought by AS Monaco on 1 January 2002 for €5 million.
 With Monaco, Rothen won the Coupe de la Ligue in 2003.
 He also helped the club reach the final of the Champions League in May 2004, where they lost to FC Porto 3–0.

 Paris Saint-Germain

-A native of the Paris metropolitan area, he fulfilled a childhood dream when he signed for the capital side Paris Saint-Germain in 2004 for €11 million.
+A native of the Paris metropolitan area, Rothen fulfilled a childhood dream when he signed for the capital side Paris Saint-Germain in 2004 for €11 million.
 He rejected lucrative offers from more powerful European clubs such as Manchester United, Chelsea and Valencia in order to join PSG, the club he supported during his youth.

 In the French capital, his dream soon turned sour.
 Often injured, Rothen appeared in only 18 league games and 2 Champions League fixtures in his debut season.
 2005-06 was equally disappointing.
 Under the orders of Laurent Fournier and then Guy Lacombe, the left winger struggled to reproduce the kind of displays that had made him famous at Monaco.
 Often injured, he nonetheless took part in a Coupe de France win over fierce rivals Olympique de Marseille.

 In the second half of 2006, returning from injury, Rothen found himself cast aside by Guy Lacombe.
 In December 2006, he faked an injury in order to organize a transfer deal that would materialize during the January transfer window.
 He was then tipped to join Lille OSC, but then learned about Lacombe's imminent sacking from Paris Saint-Germain.
 The arrival of new coach Paul Le Guen in January 2007 convinced him to stay put.
 Gradually, he began to recover his best form.
 With the club battling against relegation, Rothen's revival was one of the factors that enabled PSG to save their spot in the top flight.